 EBITDA is a non-IFRS financial measure.
 The term EBITDA does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other companies.
 The Company defines EBITDA as earnings before interest income and/or expense, income taxes, depreciation and amortization.
-A summary of the Company's EBITDA for the three months ended March 31, 2020, 2021, and 2022 is provided in the graph below:
+A summary of the Company's EBITDA for the three months and full years ended December 31, 2020, 2021, and 2022 is provided in the graph below: